Donald Trump Calls Burglary At Elijah Cummings’ Baltimore Home ‘Too Bad’

 “I was notified of the intrusion by my security system, and I scared the intruder away by yelling before the person gained entry into the residential portion of the house,” he said.
 “I thank the Baltimore Police Department for their response and ask that all further inquiries be directed to them.”

-Friday afternoon Trump spoke up about the backlash against his tweet.
-He insisted that his tweet was not meant to be sarcastic or like a “wise guy.”
+On Friday afternoon, Trump spoke up about the backlash against his tweet.
+He insisted that his tweet was not meant to be sarcastic or to make him appear like a “wise guy.”

 JUST IN: Trump insists response to Cummings burglary was "not meant as a wise-guy tweet" https://t.co/OqBVHE2qTA pic.twitter.com/IWil1ajyQn